-- 250,000,000 Multiple Voting Shares with a par value of \$0.0001 per share; - 500,000,000 Subordinate Voting Shares with a par value of \$0.0001 per share; and - 10,000,000 undesignated shares of preferred stock with a par value of \$0.0001 per share.
+- 250,000,000 shares of Class 1 common stock with a par value of \$0.0001 per share; - 500,000,000 shares of Class 2 common stock with a par value of \$0.0001 per share; and - 10,000,000 undesignated shares of preferred stock with a par value of \$0.0001 per share.

-Upon the completion of this offering, and the use of proceeds therefrom, we expect to have 16,666,667 Multiple Voting Shares outstanding and 75,127,375 Subordinate Voting Shares outstanding.
+Upon the completion of this offering, and the use of proceeds therefrom, we expect to have 16,666,667 shares of Class 1 common stock outstanding and 75,127,375 shares of Class 2 common stock outstanding.

-The rights and restrictions to which the Multiple Voting Shares and Subordinate Voting Shares will be prescribed in our amended and restated certificate of incorporation.
+The rights and restrictions to which the Class 1 common stock and Class 2 common stock will be prescribed in our amended and restated certificate of incorporation.
 Our amended and restated certificate of incorporation entitle our board of directors, without stockholder approval, to determine the terms of the undesignated shares of preferred stock issued by us.